-The compelling notion, that NNs are universal approximators [1], leads quickly to believe, that any NN will do well on any presented machine learning task.
+The compelling notion, that NNs are universal approximators [2], leads quickly to believe, that any NN will do well on any presented machine learning task.
 However, the universal approximation theorem only guarantees the existence of an approximation, but not that it can be learned, nor that it would be efficient.
 Practice shows that every given problem requires a carefully crafted NN design and that advanced NN concepts, tailored to specific types of tasks are necessary to attain best results.
-This factor, among others, has led to the existence of a large number of conceptually varying NN architectures and learning algorithms [2].
+This factor, among others, has led to the existence of a large number of conceptually varying NN architectures and learning algorithms [3].

 For best results, any researcher or practitioner of today needs to understand a vast domain of knowledge in order to find a NN solution most suitable to their task.
 Due to domain vastness, researchers often limit themselves to NN domains they are familiar with, preventing new knowledge from propagating efficiently among all who would benefit from it.
-Specifically, we thus face a twofold handicap for progress of NN research: a) practitioners use suboptimal NN setups for real-world applications [2], inhibiting broader NN acceptance in the industry and b) researchers delve into local extrema of research (e.g., through jumping on the bandwagon of imminent peers [3]), pushing frontiers of NN research in suboptimal directions.
+Specifically, we thus face a twofold handicap for progress of NN research: a) practitioners use suboptimal NN setups for real-world applications [3], inhibiting broader NN acceptance in the industry and b) researchers delve into local extrema of research (e.g., through jumping on the bandwagon of imminent peers [4]), pushing frontiers of NN research in suboptimal directions.

 Figure 1 shows a simple flowchart view of the current typical approach to selection of NNs for chosen learning task.
-It can be seen, that the lack of systematic approach to NN selection often yields suboptimal results.
+It illustrates that the lack of systematic approach to NN selection often yields suboptimal results.
 This has a negative effect on a wider acceptance of NNs in the industry.
-A key prerequisite in current NN design is expert intuition, which can be attained either through significant experience with NN implementation and applications in practice, or through access to expert intuition is present in early stages of design, the subsequent efforts give good results (Figure 1, left); when not, design efforts too often lead to suboptimal results (Figure 1, right).
+A key prerequisite in current NN design is expert intuition, which can be attained either through significant experience with NN implementation and applications in practice, or through access to expert intuition in an environment of experienced NN users.
+When expert intuition is present in early stages of design, the subsequent efforts give promising results (Figure 1, left); and the opposite, when not (Figure 1, right).
+The NN community needs a streamlined way of enabling existing and potential NN users to make optimal technological choices efficiently and systematically.
+Having today's foremost NN research applied in the industry can foster wider acceptance of NNs into practice and improve NN research.